HowMuchDoINeed.co logo

 Rules vary by area, but walls retaining more than about 1–1.2 m, or near boundaries and buildings, often need design checks and approval.
 Check with your local authority.

-How deep should the footing for a retaining wall be?
+How thick should a retaining wall be?

-Related Calculators
+Related calculators